 - 2. From the File menu, select Import > File. - 3.
-Click Choose..., navigate to the folder for the Connect.log file and select it.
-Substitute the name of your log file if you have changed the default name. - 4.
-Select Use Connection File from the Import Option list in the Import File dialog - 5.
+Open Options. - 4.
+Navigate to the folder for the Connection.log file and select it.
+Substitute the name of your log file if you have changed the default name. - 5.
+Select Use Connection File from the Import Options list. - 6.
 Select the desired connection file, and then click Choose.
-Now you should be back in the Import File dialog with both the file and the import option set. - 6.
-Next to Text Translation, select No Translation. - 7.
+Now you should be back in the Import File dialog with both the file and the import option set. - 7.
+Next to Text Translation, select No Translation. - 8.
 Click Import.